-After the lengthy wait and patience, you finally have your beard all long and thin as you always wanted.
+After the long wait and patience, you finally have your beard all long and thin as you always wanted.
 You can now proudly walk into your office feeling a ‘man enough’.
 However, it doesn’t end there; you need to keep your beard neat and attractive.
 Naturally, beards can grow uncontrollably and out of bounds, going out of shape and style.
-Untamed beard may overturn the beauty of your facial hair making it the center of unwanted attention.
-For this reason, you need to know the when, where and how to trim a beard and moustache to maintain the right length and shape.
+An untamed beard may overturn the beauty of your facial hair making it the center of unwanted attention.
+For this reason, you need to know the when, where and how to trim a beard and mustache to maintain the right length and shape.
 It could even get trickier if you have a mustache.
 Especially with some classic mustache styles like a handlebar mustache.
 You should also know how to trim and style a handlebar mustache.

-Beard and moustache trimming and shaping should not be done just for the sake.
+Beard and mustache trimming and shaping should not be done just for the sake.
 You need the right tools and skills to avoid messing up with your attractive hair.
-However, if you have already messed up with your moustache or beard, there is no need to worry as the hairs will grow back with time.
-There are a variety of tools you can use for the task, but to achieve the best results, you need to acquire the basic techniques of maintaining a neat and a balanced beard and moustache.
+However, if you have already messed up with your mustache or beard, there is no need to worry as the hairs will grow back with time.
+There are a variety of tools you can use for the task, but to achieve the best results, you need to acquire the basic techniques of maintaining a neat and balanced beard and mustache.

 Using the Right Tools

-To trim your beard and moustache like a professional groomer, it is important to equip yourself with quality professional trimming tools with the latest technology.
+To trim your beard and a mustache like a professional groomer, it is important to equip yourself with quality professional trimming tools with the latest technology.
 The most basic beard grooming tools include:

 - A beard comb or brush–To straighten the hair strands making the actual length of beard visible as well as detangling the strands for accurate trimming.

 - Professional clippers–To enable an even length trimming.
 Professional clippers come with guiding comb attachment allowing you to set your length of choice.